brettz9/update-packages/README.md

         exceptions)
 1. Make **final list of tasks completed** (at end), sorted by stage of final failure (if any)
-    1. Avoid adding **empty commit** but collect and log these afterward
 1. Allow optional **`npm version`/`semver`** (which can bump version, do **tagging** (including a commit template with `%s` as variable for version number)) and/or **publishing** via `npm publish`